Candib80/cs50labs/mult/README.md

 int function(int x, int y)
 {
-    //body of your mulitply function goes here
+    // body of your multiply function goes here
-    //this will return the value of your variables after they are multiplied together }
+    // this will return the value of your variables after they are multiplied together }
 ```